-I'm really surprised to see the download counter edging towards 1000.
+I'm really surprised to see the download counter over 4000.
 Makes me suspect that there is a vanity counter aspect to eq2interface, LOL.
 But if anyone is enjoying this UI, good on you!

 The interface is nearly complete to my mind.
 I'll probably have to take a swipe at the character window though it actually doesn't bother me much but it does look odd next to the other windows I have modified.
 Heroic opportunities are still on my list and the other day the knowledge book caught my eye.

 How to use the features of the UI

 The ones which might not be obvious anyhow.

 The XP bar is a separate window from the menu buttons.
 I modified the Menu Button Bar so it can be shrunk down to hide all of the XP, and only show the XP in the other window.
 Unfortunately, I've had no luck moving tool tips or context menu to the new window, so if you want to switch XP display to Tradeskill or back again, that is done by right-clicking on the menu icons.

 The Active Quest Status (Quest Helper) window.
 If you like the background fade effect instead of a solid background, that's on the sliders for the window frame as there was no frame on that window.
 The solid background is on the background sliders.
 To move this window, open the quest journal and toggle the helper handle option on.

 TankFinder[tm].
 The position marker in the group window is a radio button just to the left of their name.
 If you click there, you mark that player as the tank and a the position marker will turn from flack text on white background to white on black.